hirosystems/clarinet/docs/how-to-guides/how-to-check-contract.md

 $ clarinet check
 ```

-This command uses the `Clarinet.toml` file to locate and analyze all of the contracts in the project.
+This command uses the `Clarinet.toml` file to locate and analyze all the contracts in the project.
-If the Clarity code is valid, then the command will indicate success with the response below.
+If the Clarity code is valid, the command will indicate success with the response below.

 ```
 ✔ 2 contracts checked